MichaelGentilini/Mongoose-News-Scraper/README.md

 # Mongoose-News-Scraper

-The Hot News Reader is a web app that lets users view, save, and leave comments on recent news articles.
+Mongoose News Scraper is a web app that lets users view, save, and leave comments on recent news articles.

 See it live: [https://my-mongoose-news-scraper.herokuapp.com/nyt](https://my-mongoose-news-scraper.herokuapp.com/nyt)